Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 ``ko_grid()`` Jinja2 macro.

 Then `cbv_grid.htm`_ includes actual client-side implementation of ``App.ko.Grid`` from `grid.js`_.
-The script is not so small, and datatables are not always displayed at each Django page, so it is not included in `base_min.htm`_ ``bottom_scripts`` block by default to make total pages traffic lower.
+The script is not so small, and datatables are not always displayed at each Django page, so it is not included into `base_min.htm`_ ``bottom_scripts`` block by default.
 However, it's size is well-justified knowing that it is loaded just once for all grids of the site.
-Usually it's cached at client-side by browser, which reduces quite a lot of HTTP traffic for grid pagination and grid actions.
+Usually it's cached at client-side by the browser, which reduces quite a lot of HTTP traffic for grid pagination and grid actions.

 .. highlight:: jinja